Frequently Asked Questions

 If you have questions about majors or on how to fill out the form, contact the Advising Center.

 Academic Early Warning notifications serve as an alert system allowing faculty to report students who have:

 - Poor attendance

-- Will be dropped with an FE (excessive absences)
+- Will be dropped with a WN (drop for excessive absences)